ctftnks/ctftnks.github.io/README.md

-# AZ: Tank game
+# CTF-TNKS: Capture-the-flag Tank game

-Start by opening index.html
+## First steps

+1. Launch a web server for the game using the command `npm run dev` in a shell
+2. Open the game under <https://localhost:5173>